umisyam/WebAdvJS_Fall2016/README.md

 ## Assessable Tasks

-All assignments must be submitted through Github to the [student's homework repository](https://github.com/umisyam).
+All assignments must be submitted through your personal Github repo.
+I will add each student as a submodule to our [student's homework repository](https://github.com/umisyam/WebAdvJS_Fall2016_StudentsHW) so that it's easier to check everyone's homework.

 ### Homework